The True Difference of Energy-Efficient Appliances

 In both business and home design, energy efficiency has become a factor.
 Green living is a multi-billion dollar industry that affects architecture, marketing, politics and culture — and like most cultural phenomena, it can be difficult to distinguish the facts from the hype.
-To truly live a green lifestyle, we need to know if efficiency ratings hold weight or if the scale is just a good sales strategy.
+To truly live a green lifestyle, we need to know how energy efficient our appliances are.
+How ratings hold weight or if the scale is just a good sales strategy.

 If you really want to understand the energy impact within your home, ask a scientist.
 After all, energy efficiency is a scientific term that was central to scientists like Newton and Faraday as well as inventors like Edison and Tesla.
 As Edison would have told you, heat energy and electrical energy are not the same, but they are related.
 This is why his earliest light bulbs did not work.
 The American Society for Testing and Materials uses either the Joule or BTU as its unit of heat measurement, while electrical work is measured in watts and a “kilowatt-hour” indicates the electrical energy consumption.